SOFTS-Raw sugar steadies after hitting 2-week low on Brazil output bets

 LONDON, May 27 (Reuters) - Raw sugar on ICE steadied on Friday but remained vulnerable to losses after hitting two-week lows in the prior session, with dealers betting top producer Brazil will manage to keep energy prices in check.

-Falling energy prices there prompt cane mills in Brazil to ramp up sugar output at the expense of ethanol, a cane-based biofuel whose price moves in sync with energy.
+Falling energy prices prompt cane mills in Brazil to ramp up sugar output at the expense of ethanol, a cane-based biofuel prices of which move in sync with energy.

 SUGAR